nik-kad/portfolio/README.md

 Despite creation a plenty of advanced analytic software, which have many different options for consolidation, processing, analysis and visualization of data, Microsoft Excel is one of the most popular data tools.
 One of its main advantages is its wide use.
 If you save a report in Excel standard and send it, with great probability your recipients can open it in their computers.
- So Excel format is still popular, and if you work as data analyst and use Python like me you can get the tasks where you need to save Excel reports from Python.
+ So Excel format is still popular, and if you work as a data analyst and use Python like me you can get tasks where you need to save Excel reports from Python.

-To automate this task and to minimize manual work risks, I developed a special Python module that can help to build as complex Excel report as you need.
+To automate this task and to minimize manual work risks, I developed a special Python module that can help to build as complex an Excel report as you need.

 [Learn more...](./4_excel_report_writer%20(Python)/readme.md)